-One of New York's most iconic buildings, the United Nations' official headquarters takes up several blocks of real estate by the East River in Midtown Manhattan.
-The complex is made up of several buildings, including the domed General Assembly Hall, visitors center and the very 1950s, high-rise Secretariat building.
-Landscaped gardens decorated with outdoor sculptures surround the complex and flapping flags fly in the breeze.
+One of New York City's most iconic buildings, the United Nations headquarters occupies several blocks of Midtown Manhattan near the East River.
+The complex is comprised of a number buildings, including the domed General Assembly Hall, the Visitor Centre, and the Secretariat Building, a high-rise completed in the early 1950s.

-The United Nations Headquarters is on First Avenue, between 42nd and 48th Streets on the East River.
+The United Nations Headquarters is on First Avenue between 42nd and 48th streets on the East River.
 The visitors entrance is on First Avenue at 46th Street.
-To get here by subway, take the train to Grand Central then stroll along E 42nd Street to First Avenue.
+The closest subway stop is at Grand Central; walk along E. 42nd Street to First Avenue.

 The UN Headquarters is open for tours on weekdays (9:30am to 4:45pm).
 Visitors who have booked at tour should arrive at least 60 minutes prior to their scheduled tour.
 Although no guided tours are offered on the weekends, visitors can explore the UN Visitors Centre on weekends from March to December.

 The UN for Kids

 Kids ages 5 through 12 can tour the UN Headquarters, where a variety of educational programs, including UN4U and the UN Kids Corridor, offer colorful maps, games, and quizzes.